clementgallet/libTAS/docs/guides/lua.md

 ### Input functions

-All the functions in this section are only valid inside `onInput()` callback, and do nothing when the movie is in playback mode.
+All the functions in this section are only valid inside `onInput()` callback.
 Here are the indices of the different controls:

 | Index | Mouse button | Controller button | Controller axis |
 | ----- | ------------ | ----------------- | --------------- |